tustin2121/James_Somerton_Transcripts/_videos/CODEBREAKER.md

 There can also be a queer reading of *Kill Bill*, my favorite movie.
 There are no openly queer characters in the film, and for characters who might be queer, their queerness is not at all encoded in the language of the film.
 However, the bride, when she realized that she was pregnant, immediately wanted to leave behind her atypical chosen family.
 Instead of raising her daughter among a group of cutthroat assassins, she wanted a better life by forcing herself into the most heteronormative family that she could find on short notice.
 Because growing up poor in El Paso, Texas, is *so* much better than growing up around rich assassins.

 It is this rejection of non-conformity which sends her life into ruins, and spurs the whole bloody affair into action.
-(And, yes, ator hanzo is totally gay.)
+(And, yes, Hattori Hanzō is totally gay.)

 </james>
 <from></from>